DongGuk-Seo/webpage/README.md

 ## A webpage made with the javascript, html and css

-Have some functions : Clock/Todo-List/Weather info'/Some quotes ☺
+It Has some functions : Clock/Todo-List/Weather info'/Some quotes ☺